Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## File Formats ##

 Many of the file formats supported by the JHelioviewer client are based on the JSON format.
 All files can be either local or can be loaded over the HTTP protocol.
 JPX can additionally be loaded over the JPIP protocol.
+Files can be loaded at start-up via the command line interface.

 ### State File ###